 Agatha: Ah.
 That kind of princess.

-Ame Lashiec, the main character of Heart Core, fits this trope preety well with her inhuman durability, magic powers and strengh.
-Being the daughter of 2 of the most powerfull demons in Asgard has its advantages.
+Ame Lashiec, the main character of Heart Core, fits this trope preety well with her inhuman durability, magic powers and strength.
+Being the daughter of 2 of the most powerful demons in Asgard has its advantages.

 Princess Pi constantly wins battles and overcomes enemies with no assistance from others.
 It helps that she was born physically invulnerable.

-In Heart Core, we have our protagonist Ame Lashiec, the Princess of Asgard who is a powerfull magician and was capable of defeating most of the Overfiends singlehandedly.
+In Heart Core, we have our protagonist Ame Lashiec, the Princess of Asgard who is a powerful magician and was capable of defeating most of the Overfiends singlehandedly.